johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 *
 * Next we are going to run the script at the BASH console.
 * Open the BASH console and navigate to the **Console-Wallet** directory using the `cd` command.
-* Then execute the `ls` command if you are using linux.
-* Or execute the `dir` command if using Windows to see the files in the directory.
 * Now execute the following command to run the script:
 * `node a-create-address.js`
 * Be patient as your computer works.
 * The script will produce output similar to the following but not exactly the same.
 ```
 `GetNewAddressOptions`: 5,true options are deprecated and will be removed in v.2.0.0.